 If you submit after the deadline, 20% is automatically deducted from your grade.
-If your assignment is more than 48 hours late, 50% will be deducted from the earned score.
-Assignments over a week late will earn a score of 0%.
+If your assignment is more than one week late, 50% will be deducted.
 In the event of technical difficulties that prevent you from online submission, email me ASAP (yes, even at 11:58 p.m.) to let me know and attach the assignment.
 This will ensure your assignment is counted on-time.
 I will not, however, grade emailed assignments.
 You're expected to upload the final draft appropriately after technical issues are resolved.